 Did you know … that 'polypharmacy' is newly recognised condition?
 This is where a patient taking multiple medication and experiencing drug interactions - the drugs are literally making us sick.
 I am seeing more of this in my practice and I think we have to take a fresh look at what really needs to be cured.

 Felicia Foster, BSc (Hons, Hom), LCHE, LCPH (MARH)

 Keep Calm and use Homeopathy!

-Why not take a natural approach to treating flu?
+Why not take a natural approach to treating everyday ailments?

-Your susceptibility is informed by your medical history and lifestyle
+Your susceptibility is as unique as you are and influenced by your medical and family history.

-Contact me to discuss how Homeopathy and nutrition can help your immunity
+Contact me to discuss how Homeopathy can strengthen your immunity